Published on: 16 March 2014 | Last updated: 12 January 2020

 As you continue on towards Naturns look out for the Schloss Kastellbell (Castello di Castellbello) above the route on your left.
 The castle is open to visitors if you have time (check opening times: schloss-kastelbell.com: opening times).

 The Sankt Prokulus church

-After Glurns, the cycleway descends quickly towards the spa town of Meran.
 I’d highly recommend a stop at the Sankt Prokulus church at Naturns.
 The church dates back to the 7th/8th century and contains some exceptional frescoes - also dating back to the 7th/8th century.
 They are the oldest frescoes from the German-speaking world.
 They were whitewashed over in the 14th and 15th centuries and painted over.
 The original frescoes were rediscovered in 1912.
 They include the wonderful picture, the ‘Schaukler’ (the swinger) - thought to be of Saint Proculus (bishop of Verona) on what looks like a swing.
-The church, and next-door museum, are open every day in summer except Mondays and closes for lunch between midday and 14:30.
+The church and next-door museum are open every day in summer, except Mondays, and closes for lunch between midday and 14:30.

 Click the image below to see a gallery of five pictures of the frescoes.
 All the pictures, with the exception of the photo on this page, are by Wikimedia Commons contributor Dietrich Krieger.